fcoker/wdi-project-two/README.md

 ## Wins and Blockers

-The biggest win I gained was being able to how all the skills i've learnt so far could actually be used in a professional manner.
+The biggest win I gained was being able to see how all the skills I've learnt so far could actually be used in a professional manner.
 It is the first time that a project that was made by me could be used in the real world

 Secondly another win was feeling the gratitude of being able to research and apply code that was taught to me within the course.
 This boosted my confidence as I actually felt like a developer achieving this.

 My biggest blocker was time management.
-I feel that initially my expectations were overwhelming, and even after cutting down my expectation by more than half i still struggled with delivering a presentable final product within one week.
+I feel that initially my expectations were overwhelming, and even after cutting down my expectation by more than half I still struggled with delivering a presentable final product within one week.

 ## Future Content